CristianBarragan/CoffeeBean/docs/13-Reference/FAQ.md

 ---

-## Can CoffeeBeanery support transports other than GraphQL?
+## Can Foundgine support transports other than GraphQL?

 Yes.